johnmyleswhite/Style.jl/README.md

 # The Type System

-(17) Always explicitly type all arguments to a function.
-Explicit typing makes code safer and clearer:
+(18) Always explicitly type all arguments to a function.
+Explicit typing makes code safer to use and clearer to an unfamiliar user:

 **Good style**